 Expectations of a guest editor

-- to solicit manuscripts from experts, which may include colleagues, concerning the selected topic;
+- to solicit manuscripts from colleagues concerning the selected topic,

-- to make decisions (together with the editorial board) on article revisions and acceptance;
+- to make decisions (together with the editorial board) on article revisions and acceptance, and

 Submitting a theme issue proposal & guest editor information

 After reviewing the information above:

 - Go to: How do I submit a journal proposal? for more information on considerations when preparing a theme issue proposal, and then submitting the proposal

 - Guest editors should supply a complete editor application: How to apply.
 Although it is not required to submit this at the same time as the theme issue proposal, having all guest editors for a theme issue submit their profile information as early as possible may help expedite processing of the theme issue proposal

 This may also be particularly interesting for workshop and conference organizers putting together a grant-funded event (e.g. with invited experts) on an eHealth-related topic.
 JMIR Publications journals can be an excellent dissemination vehicle of ehealth-related workshop results. (see also I am chairing/organizing/am involved in a conference/workshop.
 How can I work with JMIR Publications).